jundalisay/sp/content/en/research/hume/treatise/book-1/part-4/section-01.md

 - increases to perfection by the universal assent of the learned world.

-This gradual increase of assurance is: nothing but the addition of new probabilities, and derived from the constant union of causes and effects, according to past experience.
+This gradual increase of assurance is:
+- nothing but the addition of new probabilities, and
+- derived from the constant union of causes and effects, according to past experience.

 Merchants seldom trust the infallible certainty of numbers in any important and long business computation.

-To solve this, they use the the artificial structure of the accounting.
+- To solve this, they use the the artificial structure of the accounting.

 Accounting creates a decent probability of the correct computation that is beyond the accountant's skill and experience.

-The accounts, of itself, has some uncertain and variable probability which depends on: the accountant's experience, and length of the account.
+The accounts, of itself, has some uncertain and variable probability which depends on:
+- the accountant's experience, and
+- length of the account.

 Our assurance in a long computation cannot be higher than the probability of getting the correct computation.

-I affirm that we are more secure in shorter computations than long ones.
+**We are more secure in shorter computations than long ones.**

-The simplest equation is the addition of two single numbers.
+The simplest equation is the addition of 2 single numbers.

 We can easily reduce the longest series of addition to this simple equation by gradually reducing the numbers.